 Large buildings transfer heat throughout the facility using a steam transport system.
 This steam can be used for any task that may require the use of heat, such as heating the building through radiators and making hot water.
 Steam is made by heating water to its boiling point.
 It is then transported from the boiler through pipes to other areas of the building.
 As the steam is transported through the pipes, some of it cools and condenses into water.
 Small devices that open when they sense water, called steam traps, are utilized to remove the condensate water from the pipes to keep the system running effectively.

 Hundreds of steam traps could be present in a steam transport system for a large building.
 Occasionally, the steam traps malfunction and do not remove the condensate from the system.
 This occurs when the steam traps do not sense the return of steam and fail to close, losing the steam produced to the condensation collection system.

 Encorus Group offers inspection services for steam traps and piping insulation, as well as energy efficiency studies.
-Encorus recently performed steam trap and insulation surveys at the Buffalo and Batavia VA Medical Centers to determine the amount of steam which was being wasted, and then prepared an energy efficiency study to show how much money could be saved if the issues were corrected.
+Encorus recently performed steam trap and insulation surveys at the Buffalo and Batavia VA Medical Centers to determine the amount of steam that was being wasted and then prepared an energy efficiency study to show how much money could be saved if the issues were corrected.